 Fields 2.85 (Currency of Collateral Quantity or Nominal Amount) and 2.86 (Price Currency) are optional fields in ESMA's Validation Rules but they are also matching fields, which means that parties have to agree whether or not the fill them in.
 In fact, it is advisable that parties do fill in these fields, as the ISO schema requires that currencies to be identified for all the fields 2.83, 2.85, 2.86, 2.87 and 2.88.
 Fields 2.85 and 2.86 should also be filled in, despite being optional because, in response to the lack of a currency field in the technical standards to denominate field 2.88, the trade repositories have mapped field 2.88 (Collateral Market Value) to field 2.85 in the case of fixed-income securities and field 2.86 in the case of equities.
-It is therefore recommended that: If field 2.87 is expressed in currency units, field 2.88 should all be the same currency or expressed in terms of the same currency.
+It is therefore recommended that: If field 2.87 is expressed in currency units, field 2.86 should be reported, notwithstanding it is optional.
+Furthermore, fields 2.86, 2.87 and 2.88 should all be the same currency or expressed in terms of the same currency.